 Here are a few ideas to get the ball rolling:

-1. Community First’s Green Loans
+1. Community First’s Unsecured personal loan

 Solar panels, solar hot water systems and solar pool heaters